velvia/filo/wire_format.md

 The FlatBuffers buffer for each type follows the header bytes.
 See the *.fbs files for exact definition.

+SimplePrimitiveVector contains a data vector as described above with nbits and signed struct, with a separate len field, while SimpleStringVector simply contains a [string].

 Note that when implementing custom types, if the binary blobs are all fixed size, it is probably more efficient to use SimplePrimitiveVector - assuming the blobs are less than 256 bytes long each.

 ## SimpleFixedStringVector